Rare Earth Oxides

 - May 2014: Receipt of Water Use License for pre-construction work

-Currently, Avalon is monitoring developments in the global rare earths market and maintaining dialogue with potential future customers and strategic partners.
+Since that time, Avalon has been monitoring developments in the global rare earths market and maintaining dialogue with potential future customers and strategic partners.
+In May 2018, Avalon announced it is re-activating the project on the global demand for neodymium and praseodymium.